QueerCodingGirl/docker-devuan/README.md

 Use this script to build your own base system or use the travis build base images from Docker Hub.

-I (darkgigabyte) forked this repo from [https://github.com/vente-privee/docker-devuan] and fixed the build script because it wasn't able to build the ascii image and had no support for beowulf.
+I (queercodinggirl) forked this repo from [https://github.com/vente-privee/docker-devuan] and fixed the build script because it wasn't able to build the ascii image and had no support for beowulf.
 Also i don't wanted to use their CI system.
 This repo now uses travis-ci and builds/pushes all devuan releases at a regular interval.

 ## Tags